Paklock/HackRF1/Create-a-simple-app.md

 Now we’re going to dive into something a little more complex and bring radios into the mix.
 If you’re not familiar with the LPC43xx please read up on the [Firmware Architecture](https://github.com/eried/portapack-mayhem/wiki/Firmware-Architecture) before continuing.

 So far we’ve only been dealing with application code with is ran on the M0 of the LPC43xx.
 Now we’re going to start working with the baseband side of the codebase which is ran on the LPC43xx’s M4 processor.
 Both of these processors use 8k worth of shared memory from `0x1008_8000` to `0x1008_a000` to pass messages to and from each other.
-The M0 controls all operations of the portapack while the M4 handles radio functions.
+The M0 controls **ALL** operations of the portapack while the M4 mostly handles the DSP and radio functions.

-Accessing the HackRF's radio hardware has been simplified with helper classes such as the [`TransmitterModel`](https://github.com/eried/portapack-mayhem/blob/next/firmware/application/transmitter_model.cpp) and [`ReceiverModel`](https://github.com/eried/portapack-mayhem/blob/next/firmware/application/receiver_model.cpp).
-Both of these classes interface with lower level functions and gives us a more piratical way to control the radio.
+Complexitys aside with the two processors, accessing the HackRF's radio hardware has been simplified with helper classes such as the [`TransmitterModel`](https://github.com/eried/portapack-mayhem/blob/next/firmware/application/transmitter_model.cpp) and [`ReceiverModel`](https://github.com/eried/portapack-mayhem/blob/next/firmware/application/receiver_model.cpp).
+Both of these classes interface with the M4 baseband processes and gives us a more piratical way to control the radio.

-Data being transmitted and received from the HackRF have their own set of helper classes and structs shuch as [`baseband`](https://github.com/eried/portapack-mayhem/blob/next/firmware/application/baseband_api.cpp) and [`SharedMemory`](https://github.com/eried/portapack-mayhem/blob/next/firmware/common/portapack_shared_memory.hpp).
-Classes found in `firmware/application/protocols/` like [`encoders`](https://github.com/eried/portapack-mayhem/blob/next/firmware/application/protocols/encoders.cpp) for example can also handle data being transmitted and received from the radio.

-There are also predefined TX and RX based widgets and functions in found in [`firmware/application/ui/ui_transmitter.cpp`](https://github.com/eried/portapack-mayhem/blob/f161e85f960cff0c166173f4f7a4244b8c625375/firmware/application/ui/ui_transmitter.cpp) and [`firmware/application/ui/ui_receiver.cpp`](https://github.com/eried/portapack-mayhem/blob/f161e85f960cff0c166173f4f7a4244b8c625375/firmware/application/ui/ui_receiver.cpp).
+Other classes and structs such as [`baseband api`](https://github.com/eried/portapack-mayhem/blob/next/firmware/application/baseband_api.cpp) and [`SharedMemory`](https://github.com/eried/portapack-mayhem/blob/next/firmware/common/portapack_shared_memory.hpp) also bridge the gap between the M0 and M4.
+Even though the M4's primary responsability is to handle DSP with the radio hardware the M0 can still be used to decode data.
+For example, classes found in `firmware/application/protocols/` like [`encoders`](https://github.com/eried/portapack-mayhem/blob/next/firmware/application/protocols/encoders.cpp) still send data too and from the two processors but also encodes and decodes messages at the higher level protocols.

 ### TX